 This article is valid for Java, ActiveX and VCL editions.

 The appropriate article for Active Query Builder 2 .NET Editon can be found here:

-You may pre-create the XML file that stores all necessary metadata information and load it on start of the Query Builder.
-This could be the unique solution when database connection is not available at the client side (in web projects using ActiveX or Java Edition).
-This feature may also be helpful in the following cases.
+You can create the XML file that stores all necessary metadata information and loads it on start of the Query Builder.
+This might be helpful when database connection is not available at the client side (in web projects using ActiveX or Java Edition).
+This feature also could be helpful in the following cases.